sisbell/stackwire-gpt/README.md

 ![image](https://user-images.githubusercontent.com/64116/235335782-ce438b16-45eb-4413-a12f-ca33136a63b2.png)

 #### CLI
-To generate the unicorn image, use the following command

-> air run -p project-image.eom -b img-unicorn

-Or generate all images with
+Generate all images with

-> air run -p project-image.eom
+> air run
->

 ### Batch Command
-Batches are useful when you have a number prompts that you want to generate output for.
+Batches are useful when you have a number of prompts that you want to generate output for.

 First create a prompt file.
 Borrowing an example prompt from DeepLearning.AI, create a prompt file.
 Name the file whatever you like.
 In our case, it's **product.prompt**.